vishal-kangralkar/pull-request-demo/README.md

-This is branch A's change
+This is branch B's change